xapids/hub-public/Nano Banana/Repo Analyser Prompt.md

 List engine inefficiencies (orphaned data), consistency errors (typos/mismatched keys), or formatting issues.

 ### Comments
-If in this chat user requests file edits, use this **EXACT format**:
+If in this chat user requests file edits:
+- provide edits for relevant sections; no full rewrites
+- be as concise as possible without losing instructions
+- use this **EXACT format**:

 > **File:** `[Exact Filename]`
 > **Location:** `[Section Header or Line approx.]`